Memphis-style barbecue: Neely's

 Jim Neely's four nephews, brothers Gaelin, Tony, Mark and Patrick, founded Neely's BBQ in Downtown Memphis in 1988, though it operates as a separate business from the other Neely's and does not carry the Interstate name.
-In 2008, Pat Neely and his wife Gina debuted a cooking show on The Food Network called Down Home with the Neelys, which is a top ratings performer on the network.
+In 2008, Pat Neely and his wife Gina debuted a cooking show on The Food Network called Down Home with the Neelys, which is highly rated on the network.
 The couple has also released a cookbook eponymous with their first show.
-In 2012, the Neelys announced that they were permanently closing their Memphis-area restaurants.
+In 2012, the Neelys permanently closed their Memphis-area restaurants.

 Charlie Vergos' Rendezvous

 Rendezvous was founded by Charlie Vergos in 1948 in a back alley of Downtown Memphis.
 Originally the basement of his diner, Vergos discovered a coal chute and turned it into a barbecue pit.
 Eventually, Vergos converted his diner to a barbecue restaurant and moved the entrance from the street to the alley.

-Rendezvous is one of the older and more storied barbecue joints in Memphis due to its more than sixty years of operation and "hole-in-the-wall" atmosphere.
+Rendezvous is one of the older and more storied barbecue joints in Memphis due to its many decades of operation and "hole-in-the-wall" atmosphere.
 The Memphis City Council voted to name the alley where Rendezvous is located "Charlie Vergos' Rendezvous Alley", though the address remains 52 South 2nd Street.

 One of Rendezvous' signature dishes is a barbecue shrimp skillet which must be ordered a full day in advance.

-Central BBQ

-Central BBQ was founded in 2002 by partners Roger Sapp and Craig Blondis.
-Central BBQ has four locations in Memphis, with the most recent having opened in East Memphis in 2018.
-Central BBQ also has a food truck that caters to local events.

-Though a newcomer to Memphis' barbecue scene, Central BBQ has placed in the top 3 for barbecue categories in the Memphis Flyer's annual "Best Of Memphis" contest, as voted for by Memphis residents, every year since its inception.
-In 2011, Central placed first for "Best Barbecue", 2nd for "Best Ribs", and 3rd for "Best Hot Wings."

-As of 2017, Central BBQ has 150 employees across 3 locations with plans to expand outside of Memphis.

-Germantown Commissary

-Germantown Commissary was a traditional country store for decades until 1981, when a new owner bought it and turned it into a barbecue restaurant.
-Noted for pork ribs and shoulders, Germantown Commissary has a broader menu as well.
-It was featured on "Food Paradise" that airs on the Travel Channel.